 :JAVA: assertion has the same

-To incrementally update the dependencies in addition to updating the .class files, run:
+To force dependency regeneration in addition to updating the .class files, run

 As described previously, the global build is totally managed by